Strengths and Weaknesses for Job Interview: 3 Key Takeaways

 - How much you enjoy using that strength

-Here are seven answers you can use when answering what are your strengths:
+Here are seven answers you can use when answering the "What are your strengths?" question:

-“Leadership is where I shine.
-I once guided a team through a high-stakes project, resulting in a 15% increase in efficiency.
-The impact of my leadership on team success is gratifying and I love motivating and leading teams towards shared objectives.”
+Example answer: "Leadership is where I shine.
+I once guided a team through a high-stakes project, resulting in a 15% increase in efficiency."

-“My strength lies in my exceptional organizational skills.
-For instance, in my last role, I reorganized the filing system, making it more efficient and user-friendly.
-This not only saved time but also increased our team’s productivity.
-I find great satisfaction in creating order and efficiency in the workplace.”
+Example answer: "My strength lies in my exceptional organizational skills.
+In my last role, I reorganized the filing system, making it more efficient.
+This not only saved time but also increased our team's productivity."

 Reflect on questions like: